breader124/notes/Microservices_Patterns/08_external_api_patterns.md

 - correctly implementing HTTP proxying behaviour including headers handling

 It's generally speaking better idea to consider using ready framework for building API gateway such as Netflix Zuul or Spring Cloud Gateway.

+Structure of example API gateway:
+- main package - defines main program for the API gateway
+- one or more API packages - API package implements a set of API endpoints
+- proxy package - consists of proxy classes that are used by the API packages to invoke the services

+Besides an implementation of API gateway standard way, appealing option is also to use GraphQL.
+This way amount of code written purely for the composition purposes is reduced to minimum.
+API gateway written using GraphQL might consist of:
+- GraphQL schema - it defines server-side data model and the queries it supports
+- Resolver functions - they map elements of the schema to the various backend services
+- Proxy classes - the proxy classes invoke application services
+- Application services - they are responsible for fetching data from other backend services

+Because of flexibility that GraphQL ensures, it is always an option to consider.
+Especially in cases when there's need to support many different types of clients.